brah4729/brah4729/README.md

-## Hi there 👋
+Hi there 👋

-brah4729/brah4729** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+i am Dhiren or you could call me Dhir or brah
 - 🔭 I’m currently working on a web
 - 🌱 I’m currently learning html,css,php,laravel/blade,tailwind,python,tensorflow
 - 🤔 I’m looking for help with python logic and laravel